 IHE Domains and Annual Work Cycles

 IHE is organized across a growing number of clinical and operational domains.
 Each domain produces its own set of Technical Framework documents, in close coordination with other IHE domains.
 Committees in each domain review and republish these documents annually, often expanding with supplements that define new profiles.
-Initially each profile is published for public comment.
-After the comments received are addressed, the revised profile is republished for trial implementation: that is, for use in the IHE implementation testing process.
+Initially, each profile is published for public comment.
+After the comments received are addressed, the revised profile is republished for trial implementation; that is, for use in the IHE implementation testing process.
 If criteria for successful testing are achieved, the profile is published as final text and incorporated into the domain’s Technical Framework.

 The links below lead to brief descriptions of IHE profiles that have been published in trial implementation or final text versions.